Chocolate Pecan Cookies made with Dark Chocolate and Whole Wheat Flour

-As of late, per conversations with Whitney about how much we love nuts in our cookies, I have adjusted this recipe in a couple of ways that turn these perfect chocolate chip cookies into Alison’s perfect cookie, as in the perfect cookie for me.
+As of late, per conversations with Whitney about how much we love nuts in our cookies, I have adjusted this recipe in a couple of ways that turn these perfect chocolate chip cookies into Alison’s perfect cookie, Chocolate Pecan Cookies.
 I have changed the chocolate chips to Ghirardelli’s 60% cacao chocolate chips, which give the cookie that bite that a dark chocolate lover is looking for.
 And I have reversed the measurements for the nuts and chocolate.
 At this point you are basically just having a handful of dark chocolate and nuts, with a little cookie dough mixed in.
 Hot out of the oven, these cookies make me swoon.
 But they are also going to hit the spot alongside a hot cup apres ski coffee in Colorado.
 They will be clearly marked, lots of nuts in these cookies…you don’t want them.

-In case you are concerned about the freshness of these cookies that I made five days ago for a trip this week, I feel the need to share with you this handy dandy cookie tip I have learned from my sister who daily bakes up some of the best treats on earth at Honey Cafe.
+In case you are concerned about the freshness of these cookies that I made five days ago for a trip this week, I feel the need to share with you this handy dandy cookie tip I have learned from my sister who daily bakes up some of the best treats on earth.

 Because she has to get a whole lot done in a short amount of time every morning, she has developed a lot of techniques for doing as much as possible ahead of time without altering the quality of the final product.
 Cookie dough tends to dry out in the refrigerator, so she scoops her dough ahead of time onto parchment, flash freezes the balls of dough and then tosses them in a ziplock back in the freezer.
 This way all she has to do in the morning is grab the already scooped balls out of the freezer and bake them, a step I saved for the morning before our trip.
-This is one tiny little example of the wealth of cooking secrets I have learned from my sister, who has graciously agreed to do a little guest posting for me while I am out.
-Lucky for you!
+This is one tiny little example of the wealth of cooking secrets I have learned from my sister.

 Chocolate Pecan Cookies